hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-tutorial.md

 8. Select **Namespaces are not used**

 The Angular generator will then create the scaffolding for the project and install all dependencies.
 To run the application, navigate to your angular project directory and run <code-block type="commands" sub-type="npm" identifier="start-app" > `npm start` </code-block>.
 This will fire up an Angular 4 application running against your REST API at <code-block type="arguments" sub-type="request" identifier="app-url" > `http://localhost:4200` </code-block>.

+Note: The Yo Angular application generator is aimed at generating skeleton web applications, based on simple and basic business network model definitions (such as the `trade-network` network model here).
+See more the Angular generator at [Writing Web Applications](../applications/web.html)